 Chandeliers aren’t always grand scale.
 As the name implies, mini chandeliers are smaller and made for tighter spaces, such as a breakfast nook or a nursery.
 You could even group them – putting one above each sink in a double vanity, for example.

 With orb chandeliers, also called globe chandeliers, a group of open circles make up a sphere shape.
 This design lends itself to a variety of styles from industrial to modern.

 The spacey sputnik chandelier gets its name from the first satellite to orbit the earth.
 Also referred to as a starburst chandelier, this unique mid-century style features a burst of spikes with bulbs on the ends.
 It’s a little bit funky and a lot of fun.

-Teardrop chandeliers are wider at the top and narrow at the bottom.
+Teardrop chandeliers, or sometimes called raindrop, are wider at the top and narrow at the bottom.
 The look is often achieved via multiple tiers of crystals.
 This luxe design has a formal feel.

 Popularized in the Art Nouveau movement, Tiffany is a style of glass created by a designer named Louis Comfort Tiffany.
 Tiffany glass was originally produced by Tiffany Studios in New York in the early 1900s, and you can still find the stained-glass style reproduced in a variety of décor today.
 Often used in traditional homes, this look has staying power.

 - Start the new year off right and discover 2020 lighting trends to help spruce up your home!